 The Whining Pig is an Arizona-based chain of small wine and beer bars featuring six locations throughout the Phoenix area: four in Phoenix proper, one in Ahwatukee and one in Gilbert.
 While the physical space at Whining Pig is often diminutive, they make up for it in a big exciting beverage program and nostalgic hipness.

-Whining Pig generally features upwards of 36 taps of really exciting, different, unique beers.
-I’ve been to at least two of the locations and at each, the taps featured an eclectic mix of locals (Helton, The Shop) as well as favored nationals (Ninkasi, Clown Shoes).
+Whining Pig – Desert Ridge features upwards of 36 taps of really exciting, different, unique beers.
+The taps feature an eclectic mix of locals (Helton, The Shop) as well as favored nationals (Ninkasi, Clown Shoes).
 Additionally, they sell even more beers by the bottle.
 You won’t find “big beer” here (no Miller, no Coors, no Bud), but you might find an occasional Blue Moon or Hop Shock in bottles.
 [If you come to Whining Pig looking for Coors Light, you really don’t belong here] The beer menu is always written on massive chalkboards mounted all around the bar.
 It’s color coded by style to give you extra info about the selections.
 There is always something for everyone’s tastes, from sours to stouts and everything in between.
 In addition to the beer, they also serve a healthy array of wines.

 Of interest are their daily specials.